 - Most cell phones work internationally.
 Check with your provider to see what kind of data plan they offer for your destination.
 Some companies offer short-term international plans.

-- If you want to spend more time offline, you can also use public wifi which is generally found in most restaurants, cafes and hotels.
-However, you should protect your personal information by getting a VPN so that no one can grab your unencrypted data like usernames, passwords and credit card numbers.
+- If you want to spend more time offline, you can also use public wifi, which is generally found in most restaurants, cafes and hotels.
+However, you should protect your personal information by getting a VPN so that no one can grab your unencrypted data such as usernames, passwords and credit card numbers.
 ExpressVPN has a stellar reputation; you can sign up for one month, six months, or a year plan.

-- Be sure that your checked luggage is within the weight and dimension requirement for your airlines.
+- Be sure that your checked luggage is within the weight and dimension requirements for your airlines.
 Also check the airline policy on liquids.